-Richard R. Hough III, 52, is our Chairman, Chief Executive Officer and President and a current member of the Board.
-Mr. Hough has served as Chairman of the Board since November 2015, President of Silvercrest Asset Management Group LLC, our operating subsidiary ("SAMG LLC"), since January 2012, as its Chief Operating Officer from July 2010 to November 2013 and as its Chief Executive Officer since November 2013.
+Richard R. Hough III, 55, is our Chairman, Chief Executive Officer and President and a current member of the Board.
+Mr. Hough has served as Chairman of the Board since November 2015, President of SAMG LLC since January 2012, as its Chief Operating Officer from July 2010 to November 2013 and as its Chief Executive Officer since November 2013.
 He has been a member of the Company's Executive Committee since 2007.
 Mr. Hough, who joined us in 2003, has responsibility for all aspects of our operations, including corporate strategy and development.
-Mr. Hough recently served as a member of the executive committee of and member of the Board of Governors of the Investment Advisor Association, a not-for-profit organization that represents the interests of SEC-registered investment advisor firms.
+Mr. Hough recently served as a member of the Executive Committee of and member of the Board of Governors of the Investment Advisor Association, a not-for-profit organization that represents the interests of SEC-registered investment advisor firms.
 He serves on the advisory board of the New Criterion, a monthly review of the arts and intellectual life.
 He also serves as chairman of the board of the Institute for Family Studies.
 He serves on the boards of The Tunison Foundation, National Civic Arts Society, and Christendom College.
 Mr. Hough graduated with a degree in politics from Princeton University.

-Mr. Hough has been involved in the strategy of our Company for nineteen years.
+Mr. Hough has been involved in the strategy of our Company for more than 20 years.
 His various leadership roles enable him to provide valuable insight on the strategic direction of the Company.
 Based on his experience and qualifications, Mr. Hough was elected as a member of the Board.